Abortion ruling and its impact on public health

 More from this show

 When the Arizona Supreme Court reinstated an 1864 law that bans nearly all abortions, it created a public health issue.
 Women who may need the medical procedure to save their lives may not be able to get one.
-This could force women to carry a baby leading to medical crisis and risk death for the mother.
+This could force women to carry a baby leading to a medical crisis and risk of death for the mother.
 It can cause them to have to travel out of state to seek medical care, which is expensive.

 The law also disproportionately affects women of color who are more likely to die during childbirth than their white counterparts and also do not have access to health care or access to equitable health care.